creeperdoesredstone/XPlusPlus/README.md

 ```

-would result in the following assembly (comments are added for ease of reading):
+would result in the following assembly (comments are added for readability):

 ```asm
 LDIR AX, #0000